 5. Jaco Island

-Another stunning entry on this list of uninhabited islands, Jaco is deserted because the locals believe it to be sacred land as two different seas namely the Banda and Timor seas meet here.
+Another stunning entry on this list of uninhabited islands with freshwater, Jaco is deserted because the locals believe it to be sacred land as two different seas namely the Banda and Timor seas meet here.
 It is fascinating to see as the locals stay away from this place, however tourists are more than welcome.
 You can not officially visit the place, but local fishermen offer rides in boats to the place.
 You can take day long trips here or enjoy camping.
 Jaco or Jako is also a part of Nino Konis Santana National Park.

 Location: East Timor, Indian Ocean